James Whitcomb Riley: Newspaper poet

-Riley moved to Indianapolis at the end of 1879 to begin his employment with the Indianapolis Journal.
+Riley moved to Indianapolis at the end of 1879 to begin his employment as a newspaper poet with the Indianapolis Journal.
 It was the only metropolitan newspaper there with daily editions and had a wide readership.
 He wrote a regular society column that often included verses of poetry.
 Thereafter Riley met many prominent people and began a close friendship with Eugene V. Debs.
 He enjoyed Riley's works and often complimented his sentiments.
 Riley had used the pseudonym "Jay Whit" since he began writing poetry but finally began to use his own name in April 1881.

 Riley renewed his relationship with Bottsford in 1880, and the two corresponded frequently.
 Their relationship remained unstable, but Riley became deeply attached to her.
 She inspired his poem "The Werewife", which told of a perfect wife who could suddenly become a demonic monster.
 Bottsford pressed Riley for marriage several times, but he refused.
 They broke off their relationship a second time in 1881 when she discovered his correspondence with two other women, and found he had taken a secret vacation to Wisconsin with one of them.

 Riley's alcoholism influenced some of his poems during his time working for the Journal.
 These included "On Quitting California", "John Golliher's Third Womern", [sic] and "The Dismal Fate of Tit", which each refer to the delirium caused by drinking.
 Although Riley rarely published anything controversial, some of his poems published from the same period, including "Afterwhiles", allude to drug usage and make vague sexual references.
 During the early 1880s, Riley still made submissions to the elite literary periodicals, but continued to be rejected.
 Riley found this discouraging, but persevered.
 He believed he would never be recognized as a true literary figure until one of the prestigious periodicals published his work.